 Sea Road at Carlyon Bay is a private residential road running parallel to the coastline behind and to the west of the beaches at Carlyon Bay.
 Before 1925, the entire cliff top area now occupied by Sea Road was open fields.
 Beach Road (at least as far as its junction with the eastern end of Sea Road) had been a highway before 1835 and continued across the open ground occupied now by the golf course and on to Par village.
 A track from Beach Road led away down to the beach at Crinnis, with a footpath following much the same line as the present South West Coast Path along to the old Appletree Copper Mine and Charlestown to the west and to Spit Point in the east.

 The five-star St Austell Bay Hotel (now the Carlyon Bay Hotel) became very popular with the rich and famous, including royalty such as the then Edward, Prince of Wales and his future wife Mrs Wallis Simpson.
-This photo of a fire at the hotel was sent in to us but the sender had no details of when it happened.
-But a local resident has now told us that it was in 1938 and she remembers her grandfather being affected - he used to supply milk to the hotel from the family farm and the order was cancelled for a while because of the fire.
+This photo of a fire at the hotel in 1931 was sent in to us and a local resident remembers her grandfather being affected - he used to supply milk to the hotel from the family farm and the order was cancelled for a while because of the fire.
 He remembered going to the hotel and seeing furniture being thrown out of the windows to save it from the flames.

 By 1929, the Porth Avallen Hotel (then a private house) was built by a Mrs Howell of Lostwithiel towards the western end of the road.
 With other property development in mind, the road was extended level with the north-western boundary of the house.
 The Porth Avallen, which became a guest house and then a hotel after the war, was sold as a hotel in about 1960.